gorbash1370/rename-packt-vids/README.md

 * Script only works for this EXACT format of file names: `video1_1.mp4`, `video1_2.mp4`, `video1_3.mp4` etc, where `video1` means `series1` and the final `1.mp4`/`2.mp4`/`3.mp4` are the episode numbers.
 All the Packt downloaded videos I've seen follow this format.
 * The word 'series' has been used throughout to maintain compatiblity with the [whisper_wrapper](https://github.com/gorbash1370/whisper_wrapper), however these can be thought of as 'modules' into which the course is divided.
 * There is no error handling.
-* Recommendation: copy the originally-named video files into a separate 'backup' folder (Packt supply their video files in zip, so there will always be a backup if the zip is kept after extraction) just incase there is an error with the renaming process.
+* Recommendation: copy the originally-named video files into a separate 'backup' folder just incase there is an error with the renaming process.
+Packt supply their video files in zip, so there will always be a backup if the zip is kept after extraction.
 * Recommendation: When the rename is complete, check the filesizes of the renamed videos, in sorted order, against the ordered filesizes in 'backup' folder.
 Exact matches indicate files have been renamed correctly.
-    - Alternatively, comment out the lines `os.rename(os.path.join(path_folder, file), os.path.join(path_folder, new_name))`, run the script and check the print statements to verify that the new names are correct.
-Then, uncomment the `os.rename` lines and run the script again to rename the files.
+    - Alternatively, as a first pass run the script with the the lines `os.rename(os.path.join(path_folder, file), os.path.join(path_folder, new_name))` commented out and check the print statements to verify that the new names are correct.
+Then, uncomment the `os.rename...` lines and run the script again to actually rename the files on disc.
 * There are a lot of terminal print statements, in order to verify at every stage that the correct renaming is taking place.
 They can always be commented out once you're happy with how the script works.